foundling/task/README.md

 ## To Do

+#### what people will probably do, from most to least frequent
 - looking
 - adding
 - removing last
 - seeing last

++ change name
+  - memt
+  - mem
+  - mt

 + improve config to allow at least the following:
   - precede a completed task with an 'x' instead of deleting it, aka an optional history